 unknown group he had just heard.

-“No one knows whose on it, but it's
+“No one knows who's on it, but it's

 this wonderfully evocative journey to a better place.
 The story is